Minimising Hum

 What happens if the component providing the earth is removed?

-If source1 is taken away, it removes the signal return for all devices entering or leaving the preamp, effectively "orphaning" it.
+If source1 is taken away, it removes the signal return for all devices entering or leaving the preamp, effectively orphaning it.
 In other words, the whole system stops working.
 To use this technique you must view your system as an integrated unit.

 If you wish to guard against this, (for example setting up a system for a friend), you could use isolating transformers at the positions where the analysis says to open the shield.